Setting Goals and Scheduling Them: A Major Dissertation Help

 If you can, DO schedule some time off over the summer.
 Taking some time away from your dissertation can help you return to it with fresh perspectives and new ideas.
 Anna Dinescu advises using the summer to spend time with family or take a trip.
 She recommends scheduling this downtime – by buying tickets or making reservations – so that you do follow through and spend time away from work.

 At the end of the summer, make a list of everything you've done: every book you've read, every section of your dissertation that you've written, every day that you spent on dissertation editing or dissertation formatting, every research task you've accomplished, etc. Even if you haven't accomplished every goal you outlined, chances are you'll have done more than your realize.
 Going into the academic year with a sense of accomplishment can be a great source of motivation and can help you crack down again on your dissertation work.

 The summer can be a great time to start working with a Thesis Editor or a dissertation consultant from Thesis Editor.
 A dissertation consultant can help you establish and accomplish your summer dissertation goals.
 A Thesis Editor can help you focus you make your summer plans to revise and edit all the more fruitful and productive.
 If you're planning to file your dissertation in the fall semester, a Thesis Editor can work with you over the summer to make sure that all of your dissertation formatting is perfect come fall.
-We've got the dissertation services that will help you have a productive summer! < Dissertation Research Help: Scholarly Sources What is a Dissertation Committee Supposed to Do, Anyhow? >
+We've got the dissertation services that will help you have a productive summer! < Self-Care During COVID-19 EndNote: An Introduction >